aa7831/introToIM/Final Project/journal.md

 <ul>
   <li> A lot of progress today: communication established, car controls finalised and lights added. </li>
   <li> We decided to switch from an arduino uno to an arduino Mega as uno did not have enough pins to support 4 motors, nrf module and the LEDS along with sensors </li>
   <li> Used laser cutter to cut plastic to make the base of the car.
-The old one did not support the size of arduino uno and the larger breadboard. </li>
+The old one did not support the size of arduino Mega and the larger breadboard. </li>
   <li> Established communication between the two arduinos. </li>
   <li> Started off by testing forward and backward movement of car.
 Below are the results: </li>